 3. Other serious circumstances beyond the student’s control

-When the Committee has made its decision, the student will be notified via email to their Marietta College email account.
+When the Committee has decided, the student will be notified via email to their Marietta College email account.
 If the appeal is granted, the student will be placed on probation for one term and must complete the required academic plan outlined in the response communication in order to continue receiving aid past the probationary term.

 Students who have lost financial aid and have been denied an appeal may choose to continue taking classes at Marietta College while funding their education from non-financial aid resources.
 (It is important to note that the only way to raise the Marietta College GPA is to take classes at Marietta College.
 Credits transfer from other schools but grades taken at other schools do not affect the Marietta College GPA.)